mthiagoalves/test-consort-group/README.md

 # Test Consort Group

+## 💻 This project

+This project consists of simulating a shopping cart until the completion of the purchase itself.

 ## 🚀 Start project

 These instructions will allow you to get a copy of the project up and running on your local machine for development and testing purposes.

 ### 📋 Requirements

 To run this project in your pc,
 To run this project on your machine you will need to install some dependencies, you can see them in more detail at [package.json]
 (https://github.com/mthiagoalves/test-consort-group/blob/main/package.json). <br><br>